 - Line a baking sheet with parchment paper.

 - Divide dough into quarters.
 Keep the remaining dough refrigerated while you work with 1 portion at a time.

 - On a floured surface roll dough portion into a 10-inch square.
 With large 3-inch round cookie cutters, cut out rounds.
-Place about 1/2 teaspoon of your choice of preserves on center of each round.
+Place about 1/2 teaspoon of your choice of preserves on the center of each round.
 Moisten edge of dough with a little water; fold dough over preserves, to make a filled crescent cookies.

 - With a fork dipped in flour, press edges to seal.

-- Use fork to prick top lightly.
+- Use a fork to prick top lightly.